Promises and Secrets

 33 Do not be misled: "Bad company corrupts good character."

 ).
-And for those who feel that everyone who ignores the Sabbath for Sunday and keep the pagan holidays are still pleasing God, there is Malachi 2:17
+And for those who feel that everyone who ignores the Sabbath in favor or Sunday and keeps the pagan holidays are still pleasing God, there is Malachi 2:17

 You have wearied the LORD with your words.
 "How have we wearied him?" you ask.
 By saying, "All who do evil are good in the eyes of the LORD, and he is pleased with them" or "Where is the God of justice?"